 - MERL Tech Happy Hour:

-We will end the conference with an informal, open bar happy hour to visit demo tables, continue chatting with MERL Tech colleagues, and develop shared solutions to some of our toughest challenges.
+Join us for an informal, open bar happy hour to visit demo tables, continue chatting with MERL Tech colleagues, and develop shared solutions to some of our toughest challenges.

 Demo Tables include:

 A Better Way to Manage Results with DevResults: Josh Mandell, DevResults.
 DevResults provides specialized results management software and expert guidance for development organizations.
 We make it easier for you to manage your work and use your data.